-The following first appeared in The Sentinel.
+The following first appeared in the York Dispatch.

-—Harry Campbell, CBF's Pennsylvania Executive Director
+—Harry Campbell, CBF Pennsylvania Executive Director